evanbones/Sugar-Spice-Compat/README.md

-# Sugar and Spice
+# Much More Mod Compat
  A small mod adding compatability for various mods.
-Only for use in my modpack, Sugar and Spice unless permission is otherwise granted.
+Initally made for use in my modpack, Sugar and Spice